CDR Jack Feldhaus, USN

 The Executive Officer, Commander John Joseph Nussbaumer, died in the shipboard fire on October 26 1966 that ended the 1966 cruise.
 He was born October 24 1928 and joined the Navy in Vancouver Washington in 1948.
 He was married.

-LT John (Jack) Anthony Feldhaus was shot down over North Vietnam October 6, 1966.
+LT John (Jack) Anthony Feldhaus was shot down and killed in action in North Vietnam October 6, 1966.

 Jim Harmon was the star of the 1967 cruise, later commanded the first EA-6B squadron at Whidbey Island, and now lives in the Fallon area.